Austin Indecent Assault Lawyer

 Indecent assault, a serious offense involving non-consensual sexual contact, carries severe consequences in Texas if convicted, including potential jail time and fines.

-If you are facing accusations of indecent assault or other sex crimes in Texas, it's crucial to know your rights.
-Reach out to Cofer & Connelly, PLLC for a consultation with an experienced indecent assault attorney by calling (512) 991-0576 or connect with us online.
+Reach out to Cofer & Connelly, PLLC for a consultation with an experienced indecent assault attorney by calling ((512) 991-0576 or connect with us online.

-What is Considered Indecent Assault in Texas?
+What Is Considered Indecent Assault in Texas?

 In Texas, the law defines indecent assault under Texas Statutes Section 22.012 in a manner that encompasses a range of non-consensual behaviors with a sexual undertone.
 To understand what constitutes indecent assault in Texas, it's essential to consider several key components outlined in the law.